x811zou/BEASTIE/README.md

 ### Summary of workflow

-Functionally, these above steps are accomplished by individual bash/Python3 scripts, alongside the prior listed dependencies.
+Functionally, these above steps are accomplished by individual Python3 scripts, alongside the prior listed dependencies.
 This workflow is summarized in the below figure:

 ![alt text](workflow_figure/workflow.png "workflow")

 This workflow is summarized step-by-step below.

 ----------------------------------------
-0. input files
+0. input files (required)

 The following input files will be referenced in the below workflow steps:
 * sample.R1.fastq.gz/sample.R2.fastq.gz: paired-end RNAseq fastq files for sample of interest.
 We recommend using splice-aware aligner STAR: : https://github.com/alexdobin/STAR.
 If you have already aligned BAM files, you can directly use that as input.